Christmas Food Traditions: Fast and Feast

-Christmas food is lovely – it is a unique opportunity for us to experience the flavours of past times, even if in a form adapted to modern tastes.
-Whatever you are eating this Christmas, I very much hope that it is delicious, abundant and memorable!
+Christmas food is lovely – it is a unique opportunity for us to experience the flavours of past times, even if only in a form adapted to modern tastes.
+Whatever you are eating at Christmas, I very much hope that it is delicious, abundant and memorable!

 Alexander Murray, ‘Medieval Christmas’, History Today 36 (1986), 31-39

 Larsen, Timothy (ed.), The Oxford Handbook of Christmas (Oxford: Oxford University Press, 2020)

 Thomas Tusser, Five Hundred Points of Good Husbandry (1573), ed.
 Oxford: J. H. Parker, 1848.